Leiden Institute for Brain and Cognition

-The Leiden Institute for Brain and Cognition or LIBC is an interfaculty center for interdisciplinary research on brain and cognition in the Netherlands.
+The Leiden Institute for Brain and Cognition or LIBC is an interfaculty network for interdisciplinary research on brain and cognition in the Netherlands.
 The Leiden University Medical Center and the Faculties of Humanities, Science and Social Behavioural Sciences of Leiden University participate in the LIBC.

 The LIBC research programs are presented in laboratories.

-There are different labs for all stages of the life span.
+There are different laboratories for each stage of the human life span.

 The LIBC focuses on four hotspots: